-The Bonds will be issued only as fully registered bonds in book-entry form in the principal amounts set forth on the inside cover page of this Official Statement.
-The Bonds will be dated the date of delivery, will be issued in denominations of \$5,000 or any integral multiple thereof and will be held by The Depository Trust Company ("DTC"), or its nominee, as securities depository with respect to the Bonds.

-Interest on the Bonds will be calculated on a 30/360 day basis at the rates, and the Bonds will mature on the dates and in the amounts, as set forth on the inside cover of this Official Statement.
-The interest on the Bonds will be payable semiannually on June 1 and December 1, commencing June 1, 2010.
-Payments will be made to the bondholders shown as owners on the registration books on the 15th day of the month preceding each interest payment date.
-As long as the Bonds are held by DTC or Cede & Co., as its nominee, interest will be paid to Cede & Co. in same day funds on each interest payment date by the State Treasurer who serves as the paying agent and registrar (the "Registrar").
-If the date on which any payment is due with respect to the Bonds is not a Business Day (as hereinafter defined), the payment shall be made on the next succeeding Business Day with the same effect as if made on the payment date and no additional interest shall accrue.
-"Business Day" shall mean a day on which banking business is transacted, but not including a Saturday, Sunday or legal holiday, or any other day on which banking institutions are authorized by law to close in the Commonwealth.
+The 2009F Bonds will be issued as fully registered bonds in book-entry form in the principal amounts set forth on the inside front cover page of this Official Statement.
+The 2009F Bonds will be dated the date of their original issuance and delivery and will be issued in denominations of \$5,000 or any integral multiples thereof and will be registered in the name of The Depository Trust Company, New York, New York ("DTC"), or its nominee, as securities depository.
+Interest on the 2009F Bonds will be calculated on a 30/360 basis at the rates, and the 2009F Bonds will mature on the dates and in the amounts as set forth on the inside front cover page of this Official Statement.
+Interest on the 2009F Bonds will be payable on February 1 and August 1 of each year, commencing August 1, 2010.
+Payments will be made to the bondholders shown as owners on the registration books kept by the Trustee on the 15th day of the month preceding each interest payment date.